Carlos Lois, Principal Investigator

 Aubrie De La Cruz is from Southern California and studied at Cal Poly Pomona for her B.S. in biology.
 She helps assemble the constructs that are used to help optimize the TRACT signaling system.
 Aubrie tests the different constructs of the TRACT system using transgenic drosophila.
 When Aubrie is not in the lab, she enjoys spending time outside and going to concerts.

 Anna Harutyunyan is from Yerevan, Armenia.
-She received a B.S. from Wilson College (Chambersburg, Pennsylvania) in Chemistry and General Biology.
-As a technician in the Lois lab, she is in charge of genotyping to help manage the transgenic mouse and zebra finch colonies.
-She also helps analyze the expression of different constructs in zebra finch brains and assemble TRACT constructs.
+She received a B.S. from Wilson College (Chambersburg, PA) in Chemistry and General Biology.
+As a technician in the Lois lab, she is in charge of managing transgenic mouse and zebra finch colonies.
+She also does behavioral experiments with mice.
 When not in the lab, Anna enjoys traveling and going to the beach.

 Former Lab Members